9 Important CPG Industry Trends 2021-2025

 That's why Amazon offers same-day delivery of many grocery items.

-Search interest in GoPuff has been rising for years, and spiked during the pandemic lockdowns.
+Search interest in GoPuff has been rising for years, and spiked during pandemic lockdowns.

-Another growing trend among CPG brands and retailers has been making omni-channel shopping experiences.
+Another growing CPG trend is the push from brands and retailers to create omni-channel shopping experiences.

 For example, even before the pandemic, Walmart was quickly expanding its in-store pickup kiosks.
 (They increased the number by 8x in 2 years, to 1,700 stores.)